Darkpaster/Darkpaster.github.io/src/content/topics/en/cognition/cognitive-biases.md

 -   **How to recognize:**
   -   If you have forgotten something, try to return to the place or state where you memorized it.
   -   Use this effect for studying: create associations between the material and specific smells, sounds, or places.
-  -   Remember that what is "forgotten" is not always lost forever—perhaps you just need the right "key" to access the memory.
+  -   Remember that what is "forgotten" is not always lost forever — perhaps you just need the right "key" to access the memory.

 #### **Mood-congruent Memory Bias**